daniel-aziz/decomposed-couponsystem/README.md

 ### Decomposed Coupon System Backend

-Decomposed the coupon backend api to fit the Microservice architecture
+Decomposed the coupon backend to fit the Microservice architecture

-this side handles the logic, DB writing, exposing API points.

-Stack Used: Java, Spring Boot, MySQL, REST API's, Maven

-## How to use?

-### WORK IN PROGRESS
+<a herf="https://github.com/daniel-aziz/couponSystem-backend"> Coupon System Backend</a>

+<a herf="https://github.com/daniel-aziz/DLCCloudConfig"> Cloud Config </a>